geochap/agent-network-briefs/_briefs/2025-08-11-expert-networks.md

 → [View related research](#post-103)

 <a id="post-88"></a>
-[88] **Head of API Partnerships, AlphaSense-Tegus** Have GLG, Third Bridge, Tegus, AlphaSense, or Aiera published MCP connectors or agent SDK documentation; and do any implement C2PA-signed citations or immutable audit logs in agent responses?
+[88] **Head of API Partnerships, Expert Network Vendor** Have GLG, Third Bridge, Tegus, AlphaSense, or Aiera published MCP connectors or agent SDK documentation; and do any implement C2PA-signed citations or immutable audit logs in agent responses?
 Provide links or press references. _(🔄 18)_

 <a id="post-89"></a>
 [89] **ESG Research Program Manager** Have GLG, Third Bridge, Guidepoint, AlphaSense/Tegus publicly disclosed 2024–25 ESG reports with Scope 1–3 emissions, renewable energy share, data center energy/water, and AI feature energy/CO2 intensity, plus any third‑party assurance?
 Include links if available. _(🔄 17)_